ganadhish1999/SAGA/README.md

 # SAGA: A Student Forum

 _An online platform for students, teachers, professionals and enthusiasts to share good resources, articles, ask queries, solve others' queries, so that they can learn and develop skills together._

+---

+Documentation can be found [here](https://github.com/ganadhish1999/SAGA/blob/master/Documentation.pdf)

 ## Tech stack
 * Express web framework for NodeJS